mjwhitta/zoom/README.md

 ```
 $ z --help
 Usage: z [OPTIONS] <pattern>
     -a, --add=NAME            Add a new profile with specified name
     -c, --cache               Show previous results
+        --cache-file=FILE     Use the specified cache file
     -d, --delete=NAME         Delete profile with specified name
     -e, --edit=NAME           Edit profile with specified name
         --editor=EDITOR       Use the specified editor
         --examples            Show some examples
         --find                Use the zoom_find profile
     -g, --go=NUM              Open editor to search result NUM
     -h, --help                Display this help message
     -l, --list                List profiles
         --list-profile-names  List profile names for completion functions
         --list-tags           List tags for completion functions
         --pager               Treat Zoom as a pager (internal use only)
     -r, --repeat              Repeat the last Zoom command
         --rc                  Create default .zoomrc file
         --rename=NAME         Rename the current profile
     -s, --switch=NAME         Switch to profile with specified name
     -u, --use=NAME            Use specified profile one time only
     -w, --which               Display the current profile
 ```

 You can use Zoom basically the same way you use ag/ack/grep.
 If you